fvivian/Sentinel_Timeseries/README.md

 # Sentinel Timeseries

-## These notebooks serves as tool for a quick development of Sentinel time lapses.
+### These notebooks serve as tool for a quick development of Sentinel time lapses.
 They are not optimized for performance nor is the imagery visually enhanced.

 ### Environment:
 - Windwos 10 (64-bit)